 Georgia Law Requires Liability Insurance, but Not Uninsured/Underinsured Coverage

 Georgia law requires drivers to carry accident liability insurance of at least $25,000 per person, $50,000 per accident for injury to two or more people, and $25,000 for property damage.
 However, it does not require drivers to purchase uninsured/underinsured coverage or personal injury protection coverage, which is an additional expense on your monthly insurance premiums.
-An additional personal injury protection on your coverage can be used to cover out-of-pocket expenses, co-pays, or medical deductibles that will pop up while you’re receiving treatment for your injuries.
+Additional personal injury protection on your coverage can be used to cover out-of-pocket expenses, co-pays, or medical deductibles that will pop up while you’re receiving treatment for your injuries.
 Your insurance company will pay for this no matter whose fault the accident was.
 However, if you don’t have that additional protection then you may have to pay those expenses out of pocket.

 Adding this extra expense to your insurance each month will give you peace of mind if you ever have the misfortune of getting into an accident with any driver—including those who are uninsured.